fengwang/ceras/ReadMe.md

 # CERAS: yet another tiny deep learning engine

 __ceras__ mimiks tensorflow 1.x APIs, in pure C++20.
-But CUDA acceleration is only possible in _convolutional_ and _dense_ layers, as this library is written in a laptop with a GeForce GTX 1060 installed, where the device memory is luxurious.
+CUDA acceleration is only possible in _convolutional_ and _dense_ layers, as this library is written for ordinary devices such as a gaming laptop with a GeForce GTX 1060, in which the GPU memory is limited.

 ----